virajh/sample/Ruby/README.txt

 palindrome?("Madam, I'm Adam!")                  # => true
 palindrome?("Abracadabra")                       # => false (nil is also ok)

-Part B — Word Count: Define a function count_words(string) that, given an input string, return a hash whose keys are words in the string and whose values are the number of times each word appears.
+Part B ï¿½ Word Count: Define a function count_words(string) that, given an input string, return a hash whose keys are words in the string and whose values are the number of times each word appears.
 Your code should look like:

 def count_words(string)
     # your code here